luanti-org/blog/_posts/2025-11-05-non-profit.md

 >     - Receives a **tax-deductible donation**
 >     - Receives a **public subsidy**
 >     - Receives a **manual bank transfer**
+>

-The administration fees go to the Open Collective Europe foundation to cover their overheads.
-Part of the fees go to the Open Collective platform.
+> Part of this fee goes to support the Open Collective platform
+> (which we use to operate our fiscal hosting).

 We would likely lose more than 10% if we were to manage our own non-profit organization, so we believe this is fair.